racket/drdr/README.md

 # drdr

-This the source for the Racket package: "drdr", which runs [drdr] a continuous integration testing system that attempts to alert developers to regressions that may occur as a result of updates to Racket and its attendant packages.
+This the source for the Racket package [drdr], a continuous integration testing system that attempts to alert developers to regressions that may occur as a result of updates to Racket and its attendant packages.